ODiogoSilva/ElConcatenero3/README.md

                         **Using this option and providing the partition file will convert it between a RAxML or Nexus format**

-  --collapse            **Use this flag if you would like to collapse the input
+  -collapse            **Use this flag if you would like to collapse the input
                         alignment(s) into unique haplotypes**

+  -gcoder               **Use this flag to code the gaps of the alignment into a
+                        binary state matrix that is appended to the end of the alignment**

+  -filter *FILTER FILTER*
+                        **Use this option if you wish to filter the alignment's missing data.
+Along with this option provide the threshold percentages for gap and missing data, respectively (e.g. -filter 50 75 - filters alignments columns with more than 50% of gap+missing data and columns with more than 75% of true missing data)**

 ####Formatting options: